 - 1. To discuss the Public health aspects of Human excreta disposal-requirements of a sanitary latrine - 2.
 To explain the Selection of site for latrines - 3.
 To explain the Public and house hold latrines - 4.
 To explain the Decomposition of excreta-types of latrines and construction features - 5.
 To discuss the travel of pollution from latrine pits and originations of latrine programme in rural and urban areas

-At the end of unit-IV: Refuse Collection and Disposal the students will be able
+At the end of unit-IV WASTE WATER DISPOSAL